YunoHost-Apps/automad_ynh/doc/DISCLAIMER.md

-Create an user account in order to use the browser-based user interface called the Dashboard.
-Therefore navigate to `https://yoursite.com/dashboard` and follow the instructions.
+The credentials are emailed to the root account.
+Navigate to `https://yoursite.com/dashboard` with these credentials and follow the instructions.